 //Add another element. var length = cars.push('Mercedes'); console.log('The array now contains ' + length + ' elements.');

-i.e. If you add an element onto an array that originally had 3 elements, then the push() method will return 4.
+In other words, if you add a value to an array that originally had 3 elements, then the push() method will return 4.

-You can also use the push() method to append multiple elements in one line of code:
+You can also use the push() method to append multiple items in one line of code:

 //Adding multiple elements. cars.push('Mercedes', 'Honda', 'Toyota');